Gum-Joe/2Keys/docs/SETUP.md

 THIS DOCUMENT IS INCOMPLETE.

+## Assumptions
+- You know how to use command shells (such as CMD, PowerSheel or bash)
+- You know how to use a command line interface
+- You are familiar with running commands on a raspberry pi (or other linux device) in bash

 ## Prerequisites
-2Keys is divded into 2 parts:
+2Keys is divided into 2 parts:

 - The server, where hotkeys will be ran
 - The detector, which will have the keyboards plugged into it.
 It'll detect hotkeys and forward them to the server, where the hotkeys will be ran via [AutoHotkey](https://www.autohotkey.com/)